marcsingleton/marcsingleton.github.io/content/posts/hugo-crash-course.md

   - taxonomy
   - term

+### The layout directory in-depth
+- Overview of structure
+- _default, partials, sections, shortcodes

 ### Content-layout relationship
 - Foundational concept in Hugo is the relationship between the content and layout directories
 - The general idea is that every piece of content has a corresponding layout that is used to generate the HTML page
 - Taken to an extreme, it's possible to specify a template for each content file
 - However, Hugo defines [a series of fallbacks](https://gohugo.io/templates/lookup-order/) that depend on both the structure and content attributes to try to find a matching template
   - Makes Hugo robust and flexible, but also very confusing at first

-### Anatomy of the layout directory
-- Overview of structure
-- _default, partials, sections, shortcodes

 ### Single and list
 - Some pages display content (singles); others display collections of those singles (lists)